Weight Room Design 101

 Is your strength room or weight room prepared for growth?

-- Wrapping up the top six question of a working design, are you prepared for growth?
+- Wrapping up the top six-question of a working design, are you prepared for growth?
 Do you plan on growing your student body?
 Perhaps you’re already “busting at the seams”?
 The idea here — planning for the future.
 A great coach, you may have heard of him .. he said, “It’s not the will to win that matters — everyone has that.
 It’s the will to prepare to win that matters.” – Paul “Bear” Bryant #RollTide

-Get Answers To Practical Design Questions
+I Have Practical Design Questions

 Budget, Branding and Revenue

-Our design strategy begins with an understanding of guidelines.
+Our design strategy begins with an understanding of the guidelines.
 These guidelines help us form a plan.
 The plan becomes our design model.
 We render models into 3D renderings.
-Our visual renditions require support of the head coach or athletic director.
+Our visual renditions require the support of the head coach or athletic director.
 Often the assistant coach, strength coach, and other influencers offer key insight.

 Key considerations include funding opportunities and limitations, and your vision for growth.
-As your team grows, and the school grows, the weight room must accommodate flow.
+As your team grows, and the school grows, the weight room must accommodate the flow.
 No cutting corners here.
 The future is now, this is where we win or lose the game.
 In planning.

 We measure specific deliverables.
 You measure student athletic experiences.
-We design through the eyes of coaches, directors and staff, student athletes, key sponsors, and — parents.
+We design through the eyes of coaches, directors, and staff, student-athletes, key sponsors, and — parents.

-Our education clients share budget, safety and liability concerns with us.
+Our education clients share a budget, safety and liability concerns with us.
 These factors can present challenges when planning a new weight room design.
 Funding is key.
 That’s why messaging is key.
 And, that’s why we value your branding.

 Your weight room design funding comes from an established budget.
-Boosters, parents, revenue and grants fill your budget.
+Boosters, parents, revenue, and grants fill your budget.
 You’ve got to keep everyone in the loop, right?
-There are basic rules for relevant strength room and weight room design.
+There are basic rules for the relevant strength room and weight room design.
 Rule number one — under-capitalization equals the death of a project.
 We understand the diversity of your responsibilities and job.
 We understand the big picture.

 To tie a bow on this thought, we’ve connected these dots many times.
 This is one example of how our design services measure up against a salesman’s service.
 We know that if we don’t exploit a strategy for increasing revenue, the job is dead in the water before it started.
 We can’t develop a weight room design worthy of your brand if we don’t understand how the cogs and wheels turn.
 That said, we do.

-Get Budget and Revenue Questions Answered
+I Have Budget and Revenue Questions

-9 Stages of Your Weight Room Project
+9 Stages of Weight Room Design

 I’m glad you’re still with me!
-These key weight room project stages include, but are not limited to the following bullet points.
+These key weight room project stages include but are not limited to the following bullet points.
 When your new high school weight room or college strength room is under new construction there is much to think about.
-We will cover a modified version of this article to help explain key elements with existing construction, renovation and weight room modernization, without areas covered for new construction.
+We will cover a modified version of this article to help explain key elements with existing construction, renovation, and weight room modernization, without areas covered for new construction.